Tornado outbreak of April 6–9, 1998: Dunwoody, Georgia

 The storm continued into Gwinnett County, somewhat weakened, but still causing extensive damage in Peachtree Corners.
-The tornado crossed the county line 1 mi west of Norcross, skirting downtown and traveling parallel to Old Norcross Road at F2 status.
-It continued to Duluth, crossing the center of town and lifting briefly, taking shingles off the roofs of houses in downtown Duluth.
+The tornado crossed the county line 1 mi west of Norcross, traveling parallel to Old Norcross Road at F2 status.
+It continued to Duluth, taking shingles off the roofs of houses in downtown.
 Many more trees were snapped along Old Peachtree Road near Interstate 85.
 The tornado finally weakened and lifted 5 mi north of Lawrenceville, having affected over 5,000 homes along its path and injured ten people in Gwinnett County.
 The total length of the tornado's path was 19 mi.
 The current Norcross High School sits on land deforested by the tornado, and then purchased by the Gwinnett school board.
 In 2007, the county began seeking a grant from GEMA to help it reinstate a system of tornado sirens, beginning with 11 to be installed along the path of the 1998 tornado.